galax19ksh/WebScraper/README.md

 [Version 3](https://github.com/galax19ksh/WebScraper/tree/main/version3): Dynamically extracts unicode from all the links in the desired section of a website and then saves them into separate files.
 It can also handle failures by running another code.

-[Version 4](https://github.com/galax19ksh/WebScraper/tree/main/version4): Same as version 4 code except it is for scraping parallel english data.
+[Version 4](https://github.com/galax19ksh/WebScraper/tree/main/version4): Same as version 3 code except it is for scraping parallel english data.

+[Unicode Converter](https://github.com/galax19ksh/WebScraper/tree/main/unicode_mapping): Converts pdf files with non-standard unicode mapping used by local newspapers for Manipuri language (Bengali script) into proper unicode.

 **Note:**
 * You might need to make small changes or tweaks to the source code to make it work for other websites.
-* Source code implemented for last part (glyph to proper unicode text) of second image shown above is not uploaded in this repo yet.